Matt Zoller Seitz: Career

 Zoller Seitz's second book, The Wes Anderson Collection, was published by Abrams Books in 2013.
 In February 2015, The Wes Anderson Collection: The Grand Budapest Hotel was published by Abrams Books.
 The Wes Anderson Collection was praised for its design and layout, which was intended to suggest the look and feel of an Anderson film and suggest that the reader was being taken on a tour of the filmmaker's imagination.
-"This book is the future," wrote Michael Sicinski in Cineaste.
+"This book is the future," wrote Michael Sicinski in Cinéaste.

 Mad Men Carousel: The Complete Critical Companion written by Zoller Seitz and with illustrations by Max Dalton was published by Abrams Books in November 2015.

-His latest book, The Press Gang, co-written with Godfrey Cheshire and Armond White and published by Seven Stories Press in 2020, is a compilation of Zoller Seitz's long-form film criticism written in the alternative weekly New York Press during the late 1990s and early 2000s.
+Zoller Seitz's latest book, The Press Gang, co-written with Godfrey Cheshire and Armond White and published by Seven Stories Press in 2020, is a compilation of Zoller Seitz's long-form film criticism written in the alternative weekly New York Press, an alternative weekly, during the late 1990s and early 2000s.